 First of all, what is CBD?

 Cannabidiol, abbreviated to CBD, is a chemical compound (cannabinoid) naturally found in the Cannabis sativa plant.
 Unlike its fellow cannabinoid tetrahydrocannabidiol (THC), CBD is non-intoxicating-it won't make you feel "high."

-CBD is available in a variety of products for both humans and animals, including ingestibles (treats) and drops that can be taken orally or on food.
+CBD is available in a variety of products for both humans and animals, including ingestibles (CDB dog treats) and full spectrum CBD oil drops that can be taken orally or on food.

 How does CBD work?

 Did you know that all animals have a endocannabinoid system?
 That's right—you, Fido, and Mr. Mittens all have a built-in system of cannabinoid receptors.
 We create our own endocannabinoids to help our bodies maintain balance (homeostasis) throughout our lives.
 Although more research needs to be done on exactly how it works, it seems like taking CBD gives this system a boost.

 What research has been done on CBD and pets?

 - According to a 2017 report from the World Health Organization, pure CBD appears to be safe and well-tolerated by animals.